 By the turn of the 20th century, there was the tight concentration of buildings seen around the central junction.
-This is a varied, sometimes bizarre, almost unclassifiable group; long, rendered buildings gable end to the road jostle with the tall, four-square stone and brick commercial bravura of 13-17 Edgcumbe Road, and with the long rendered terraces of cottages.

-Figure 3.16 - 13-17 Edgcumbe Road

-Amid the rather dour and traffic-grimed frontages are remains of traditional shop-fronts (but with little detailing surviving) and single-storey commercial buildings; many of the buildings on the east side of the junction survive from an earlier period, albeit heavily disguised by later alterations.
-All have been poorly served by traffic volumes and traffic management measures which demonstrate no awareness of the spatial qualities or town-scape potential of the area.
+This is a varied, sometimes bizarre, almost unclassifiable group; long, rendered buildings gable end to the road jostle with the tall, four-square stone and brick commercial bravura of 13-17 Edgecumbe Road, and with the long rendered terraces of cottages.
+Amid the rather dour and traffic-grimed frontages are remains of traditional shopfronts (but with little detailing surviving) and single-storey commercial buildings; many of the buildings on the east side of the junction survive from an earlier period, albeit heavily disguised by later alterations.
+All have been poorly served by traffic volumes and traffic management measures which demonstrate no awareness of the spatial qualities or townscape potential of the area.
 Signs, posts, street lights, white lines, road widening, demolition to improve sight-lines, the sheer noise and dust, have become the dominate characteristics here.

 The creation of a real sense of place, and of a much more pleasant environment is even so still achievable, partly through environmental and public realm improvements to the street-scape and frontage buildings, but also because much of the historic streetscape and underlying and background historical topography survives.
-The central area still appears surprisingly attractive from Victoria Road as it sweeps downhill into the core - the very fine slate roofs of the Co-op building and the Temperance Hall frame a view of the gabled elevations of the Hall and the ornate frontage of the tall commercial block adjacent.
+The central area still appears surprisingly attractive form Victoria Road as it sweeps downhill into the core - the very fine slate roofs of the Co-op building and the Temperance Hall frame a view of the gabled elevations of the Hall and the ornate frontage of the tall commercial block adjacent.
 This is an interesting focal group despite the road.

-Despite the somewhat bleak, unenclosed setting of some post-war developments like the Cornish Unit developments along Edgcumbe Road, or the sheltered housing development in Harmony Road (the forlorn setting of the relocated Longstone, symbol of the hopeless destruction of the ancient Hensbarrow country), many historic buildings are scattered amid the later developments - old cottages and smallholdings - many with small walled forecourts or hedgerows with their dominant canopy of mature trees adding to the surviving interest and quality of the townscape.
+Despite the somewhat bleak, unenclosed setting of some post-war developments like the Cornish Unit developments along Edgecumbe Road, or the sheltered housing development in Harmony Road (the forlorn setting of the relocated Longstone, symbol of the hopeless destruction of the ancient Hensbarrow country), many historic buildings are scattered amid the later developments - old cottages and smallholdings - many with small walled forecourts or hedgerows with their dominant canopy of mature trees adding to the surviving interest and quality of the townscape.
+Just one or two of the smallholdings have been lost to development - notably that on the north side of the main junction (although a small outbuilding survives in an adjoining garden).